the-teachingRSE-project/competencies/institutionalized_education.md

 - Understanding the difficulties of students [@Cereceda2020; @Williams2019].
 - Carpentries retrospective [@Wilson2016a].
 - Lack of 'Train the Trainer' opportunities makes self-improvement difficult.
-- Get teaching effort attributed as upskilling that counts as a professional qualification.
+- Get teaching effort attributed as further qualification that counts as a professional qualification.

 #### What mindset makes up a good teacher
 Irrespective of where people come from they need to have the proper mindset to properly foster RSEs-to-be.